 The nutrients of fruits and vegetables together provide several general health benefits (19).

 Fruits And Vegetables Chart For Kids

 It is good to select seasonal varieties of fruits and vegetables as they are fresh and readily available (20).
-However, you can also include their alternative forms, such as 100% juices, frozen, canned, and dried produce.
+However, you can also include their alternative forms, such as frozen, canned, and dried produce.
 Below is a list of seasonal varieties of fruits and vegetables that you can add to a child’s diet.